Randy Schekman, the UCLA alumnus who was awarded the 2013 Nobel Prize

-Schekman won the Nobel Prize for his role in revealing the machinery that regulates the transport and secretion of proteins in our cells.
-His basic science research holds promise for understanding neurological and immunological disorders.
+for 37 years, Schekman won the Nobel Prize for his role in revealing the machinery that regulates the transport and secretion of proteins in human cells, research that holds promise for advancing our understanding neurological and immunological disorders.

-A professor of molecular and cell biology, Schekman has served on UC Berkeley's faculty for 37 years and has been a Howard Hughes Medical Institute investigator since 1991.
+A professor of molecular and cell biology, Schekman has been a Howard Hughes Medical Institute investigator since 1991.
 He is a member of the National Academy of Sciences and editor-in-chief of eLife, an open-access online science journal.
-He earned his bachelor's degree in the life sciences from the UCLA College of Letters and Science in 1971.
+He earned his bachelor's degree in 1971 from UCLA, where he created his own major in molecular biology, which did not previously exist at UCLA; it is now one of the campus’ most popular science majors.